pfichtner/SSH-AttackPod/README.md

 When your SSH-AttackPod is running, all login attempts are being send to the Netwatch project. **This may include any attempt of you to test the system or when you try to login with your normal username and passowrd for your system!**

-If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by removing the `#` in the `docker-compose.yml` file.
-This will configure the AttackPod to register and submit the attacks, but the backend will discard the infromation.
-Also it will not take further action.
+If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by adding NETWATCH_TEST_MODE=true to your .env file.
+This will configure the AttackPod to register and submit the attacks, but the backend will discard themand not take further action.

 *Please remember to revert this change once you have completed your testing!*